lpmi-13/current-projects/README.md

 ## 128) Micromaterial to show app/load balancer latencies and how it affects autoscaling groups
 - When EC2 instances have processes that can't respond fast enough, requests start backing up.
-- When these requests stop being all responded to, some of them are probably helath checks
+- When these requests stop being all responded to, some of them are probably health checks
 - When enough health checks fail, the ELB will take the EC2 out of service
 - When one of the EC2 instances gets killed, the rest experience higher load, and then all fail.
-- show this is a web app where users can adjust latency of response, period for health check, and requests per second
+- show this in a web app where users can adjust latency of response, period for health check, and requests per second

 ## 129) Create a corpus of content on various docs sites
 - MDN docs